 Central build servers for the automatic builds

-Recommendations for developers
+Recommendations for developers to build their hardware and software environment

 Tools for Code Repository, Build Processes and Automation

 Octopus will create a hierarchical build system that uses the build tools as defined by each of the upstream projects and combines them via some scripting.
 Therefore the necessary tools will be a superset of the tools used by the upstream projects.